 The drawing below will give you an example of what a viewer would see if they were looking at the front of an object.

-If the object is below eye level, the viewer would be able to see the front, top and side of the object.
+If the object is below eye level, the viewer would be able to see the front, top, and side of the object.

 If the object is higher than eye level, the viewer would be able to see the front, bottom, and side of the object.

-Vanishing Point and Orthogonal
+Vanishing Point And Orthogonal

 A dot that is placed on a horizon line is called a vanishing point.
 All of the lines of a subject will recede back to the vanishing point.
 This is also known as the place where objects begin to disappear in the distance. the lines that recede from the corners of an object are called the orthogonal (the sides of the object).

-Why Use One Point Perspective?
+Why Use One Point Perspective

-Using and understanding one point, two-point and three-point perspective drawing will help you to draw realistic drawings from both real-life subjects or reference images.
+Using and understanding one point, two-point and three-point perspective drawing will help you draw realistic drawings from real-life subjects or reference images.
 You will be able to see the depth of an object and have an understanding of how light reacts to the surface which will create the illusion of space and form on a two-dimensional surface.

-How to draw Using One Point Perspective Basics
+How To Draw Using One Point Perspective Basics

 - Draw a horizon line.